 Space@Home is a community project all about stars… developed in response to the COVID-19 pandemic

-Aimed at children aged 8 to 14, plus their families and carers, the Space@Home: Stars Activity Pack brings star-themed, interactive activities right into the homes of the most vulnerable and at-risk in Hastings, St Leonards and the surrounding villages
+Aimed at children aged 8 to 14, plus their families, carers and friends, the Space@Home: Stars Activity Pack brings star-themed, interactive activities right into people’s homes.

 Little Book of Stars